English grammar: Questions

-Note that inversion does not apply in indirect questions: I wonder where he is (not *... where is he).
-Indirect yes-no questions can be expressed using if or whether as the interrogative word: Ask them whether/if they saw him.
+Inversion does not apply in indirect questions: I wonder where he is (not *... where is he).
+Indirect yes–no questions can be expressed using if or whether as the interrogative word: Ask them whether/if they saw him.

 Negative questions are formed similarly; however, if the verb undergoing inversion has a contraction with not, then it is possible to invert the subject with this contraction as a whole.
 For example: